 Another great and easy way to make yellow colour is to buy dry Tesu flowers from the market.
 These are also known as PALASH or DHAK and their scientific name is Butea Monosperma.
 This flower is also known as the flame of the forest and has medicinal properties.

 They are soaked overnight.
 Can also be boiled for better colour.
 The solution is then strained and the coloured water used to play Holi.
 There are 2 photos below one soaked in just water and the other in boiled water.

 6. WET LIQUID MAGENTA COLOUR

 Buy beetroot from the vegetable market.
 Peel it and then shred it.
-Put it into a bowl and fill with water.
+Put it into a bowl and fill it with water.
 Leave it overnight and then strain it.
 This can be further diluted.
-Please remember that beetroot colour is very strong.
+Please remember that the beetroot colour is very strong.

 7. DRY PINK COLOUR

 For Dry Colour add cornstarch to the above liquid.
 You will create a very pretty pink Gulal.

 I hope you enjoy these tutorials and if you have any questions then you can write and ask!